pioneer-dsl-2018/project/README.md

 ## How to use
 [*click here to see a video demo(final product)*](https://youtu.be/IH-zbR-e2kg)

 Welcome to this citcuit drawing DSL!
-To run this program, first install some packages on your computer.
-Open the terminal,
+To run this program, you have to install some prerequisites.
+You must install a python3, and some other important python3 modules.
+I have these important modules written in ```requirements.txt```, to install these modules, open the terminal and type this

 ```
 $ pip3 install -r requirements.txt